From Challenges and Pitfalls to Recommendations and Opportunities: Implementing Federated Learning in Healthcare: From Challenges and Pitfalls to Recommended Solutions and Future Opportunities

 Synchronization of updates across different clients also poses significant challenges for FL in healthcare.
 The variation in computational resources, network conditions, and data availability among clients can lead to different training speeds and delayed model updates.

 In \textit{Synchronous FL}, all clients must complete their training and send their updates before the global model aggregation, which is straightforward but can be inefficient.
 This approach works well in environments where data is immediately available, such as in a centralized hospital picture archiving and communication system (PACS).
-However, in real-world scenarios, where data acquisition might be delayed due to network issues or the unavailability of input/output devices, synchronous updates can result in significant idle times and resource underutilization.
-Additionally, clients in an FL network, particularly smaller healthcare entities (e.g., wearables), may not be active during every communication round, further delaying the global model update and potentially degrading overall system performance.
+However, in real-world scenarios, where data acquisition might be delayed due to network issues or the unavailability of input/output devices, synchronous updates can result in significant idle times and resource underutilization~\citep{sakib2021asynchronous}.
+Additionally, clients in an FL network, particularly smaller healthcare entities (e.g., wearables and IoMT devices), may not be active during every communication round, further delaying the global model update and potentially degrading overall system performance~\citep{mcmahan2017communication}.

 \textit{Asynchronous FL}, on the other hand, allows clients to send updates independently, without waiting for other clients to finish their training.
 This approach is more flexible and can accommodate variations in client availability and computational power, thereby improving the overall efficiency of the FL process.
+One study~\citep{sakib2021asynchronous} proposed an asynchronously updating FL architecture for cardiac activity monitoring and arrhythmia detection without the need for frequent synchronization.
+Another study~\citep{shiranthika2024adaptive} presented an adaptive asynchronous split FL scheme for medical image segmentation, which enhances training efficiency and model performance by allowing clients to operate at their own training speeds.
 However, asynchronous updates can introduce challenges related to the consistency of the global model, as updates from slower or less reliable clients may arrive out of sync with the rest of the system.

 \paragraph{\textbf{Recommendations \& Opportunities}} \begin{itemize} \item \textit{Hybrid Synchronization:} Investigate hybrid synchronization methods that combine the benefits of synchronous and asynchronous updates.
 For example, employing synchronous updates for critical clients with high-quality data and asynchronous updates for less reliable or slower clients could balance consistency and efficiency. \item \textit{Consistency and Anomaly Check:} When employing asynchronous updates, it is crucial to assess the consistency and anomaly of updates received from different clients.
 Divergent updates, where one client's model update significantly differs from others, could indicate issues such as heterogeneity or anomalous behaviour in the training process.
 These discrepancies need to be carefully managed to prevent the global model from diverging. \item \textit{Asynchronous FL for Wearables and IoMT Devices:} Asynchronous FL is particularly suitable for wearables and IoMT, where devices may have intermittent connectivity.
 Leveraging the Async-FL paradigm can pave the way for implementing the next generation of smart and remote healthcare monitoring systems at a mass scale. \end{itemize}